Menu

 RDU Quarry Permit Denial & Appeal

-The current Wake Stone Triangle Quarry adjacent to William B. Umstead State Park had their original Mining Permit 92‐10 approved in 1981 with a 50-year Sunset Clause.
-After 50 years, in 2031, Wake Stone was to give the State Park the right to have the quarry donated to the State and all mining operations would cease.
-If the Sunset Clause is restored, RDU Quarry cannot happen.
+The current Wake Stone Triangle Quarry, adjacent to Umstead State Park, had its original Mining Permit 92‐10 approved in 1981 with a 50-year Sunset Clause and protective Park and stream buffers.
+After 50 years, in 2031, Wake Stone was to donate the pit to the State, and all mining operations would cease.

 New Mountain Bike & Pedestrian Park at RDU